Meet the Browns (play): Plot

 Meanwhile, the ladies are at the church when Tracey Stevens walks in.
 She tells them that she is pregnant and the father is a married man.
 Sarah gives Tracey her number and address and tells her to stop by any time.
 Soon only Cora is left in the church when Rev. Henry Oliver walks in.
 Cora soon takes a liking to the reverend as the two develop a romance.

 Later, Tracey comes to the house and goes off with Sarah.
 Milay's ex-husband, Gerald shows up, giving his sympathy and planning to come to the funeral.
 Milay is outraged, mainly because Gerald didn't have the decency to come to their own son's funeral.
 Once Gerald leaves, Tracey then comes back and sees Will, stating that he is her baby's father.
 The revelation startles everyone, especially Kim, who storms out in tears.

 Sarah, in a musical number, prays to God and hopes her family will be healed.
 After continuing to angrily reject Will's apologies, Sarah speaks to Kim, who tells her to make a list with every good thing Will had ever done for her along with every bad one.
 She continues, saying that if the bad outweighed the good, then she was free to let Will go.
 But if the good were to outweigh the bad, then she should fight completely for her marriage.
 Later, Tracy reveals that she is not pregnant and reveals her intentions, and Will and Kim finally reconcile.
 Gerald and Milay also reconcile.
-In a special feature on the DVD while Brown is teaching the guys how to play golf Madea calls "The Brown's House" looking for Cora and Brown telling them that she is in jail and she will tell them what she did in the next play called Madea Goes to Jail.
+In a special feature on the DVD while Brown is teaching the guys how to play golf Madea calls "The Brown's House" looking for Cora and Brown telling them that she is in jail and she will tell them what she did in the next play, Madea Goes to Jail.